 Make sure your bananas are ripe.
 You want very little, if any, green or brown spots.
 Just ripe bananas will give you a nice melt-in your mouth texture with the perfect level of sweetness.
 Use under ripe ones and they likely won’t soften up enough and will lack flavor.
 Overripe bananas will turn to mush during cooking.

-1 ripe (but not overripe) banana, sliced
+- 1 ripe (but not overripe) banana, sliced

-1/2 tbsp. margarine, give or take a little
+- ½ tbsp. margarine, give or take a little

-3/4 cup oats
+- ¾ cup oats

-3/4 cup water
+- ¾ cup water

-1 tsp. cinnamon
+- 1 tsp. cinnamon

-splash vanilla extract
+- splash vanilla extract

-1/4 cup chopped walnuts
+- ¼ cup chopped walnuts

-maple syrup to taste
+- maple syrup to taste

-1/4 cup milk of choice (I like almond for this), or more, if you like
+- ¼ cup milk of choice (I like almond for this), or more, if you like

 - Arrange banana slices in a single layer.
 Cook until they begin to soften up and brown on bottom sides.
 This might take a few minutes.
 Be patient - cooking them too fast will give a nice outer texture, but they won't soften up sufficiently.

-Cook oatmeal with water according to directions.
+- Cook oatmeal with water according to directions.
 I usually just put mine in a bowl and zap for a few minutes.